cncf/servicedesk/README.md

 ### I don't have a ServiceDesk account

-Head to https://servicedesk.cncf.io and try to login, if you can't find an account, email info@cncf.io and one will be created for you.
+Head to the [Service Desk](https://cncfservicedesk.atlassian.net/servicedesk/customer/portal/1/user/login) web site and try to login, if you can't find an account, email info@cncf.io and one will be created for you.

 ### I changed my email and lost my servicedesk access, what can I do to get it back?